cghiaus/ELECTRE_Tri/README.md

 - `data`: .csv data files for ELECTRE Tri-B and Simos' revised method.

 - `docs`: documentation
-    - `explanation`: description of concepts; details on ELECTRE Tri-B and Simos method for weights of criteria.
+    - `explanation`: description of concepts; details on ELECTRE Tri-B and Simos' method for weights of criteria.
-    - `how_to_guides`: directions for specific goals; useful to solve specific tasks when accustomed with the methods.
+    - `how_to_guides`: directions for specific goals; useful to solve tasks when accustomed with the methods.
     - `reference`: documentation of functions implemented in the modules of `/src`.
     - `tutorials`: guided steps to solve a meaningful problem; starting point for those new to the methods.